LinuxSailorTech/Rules-of-Tech-Support/index.md

 <h2>Rule W54 - Users will assume that websites have www as a subdomain unless they are supposed to use www.</h2>

 <h2>Rule W55 - Users will not know the phonetic alphabet, and will suggest the worst possible words instead of the real ones.
-They will also refuse to use the ones you&#39;ve previously used in the current conversation.</h2>
+They will also refuse to use the ones you've previously used in the current conversation.</h2>

 <h2>Rule W56 - Users will believe every hoax.</h2>